vlucent/TwitchSteersMyCar/README.md

 To try the script on your own project, run the [test.py](https://raw.githubusercontent.com/vlucent/TwitchSteersMyCar/master/src/test.py) script on your Raspberry Pi with the drive motors connected to GPIO pins 23 & 24, and steering connected to pins 27 & 22.
 There is also a handy test [script](https://raw.githubusercontent.com/vlucent/TwitchSteersMyCar/master/src/testGPIO.py) to see if you wired the motors correctly.

+# Challenges in this Project
+There were several challenges that needed to be solved in order for full functionality.
+The Raspi needed to fit in the chasis of the RC car along with the breadboard.
+THis caused us to dremmel and carve away material in the chasis so the the wiring could be routed inside the car.
+The raspi needed to fit in the car, but also have its hdmi and usb ports exposed for quick hot fixes that needed to be appplied.

+# Improvements
+Our project used a through-hole IC that needed a breadboard for wiring, which resulted in a larger amount of space just for wiring the Motor IC chip.
+In the future the breadboard coud be replaced with a smaller breakout board(link) and a surface-mout(link) version of the motor controller.
+This assembly could then be campactly fit on top of the Rasperry Pi 3.

+The Raspeberry Pi itself could be replaced with a Raspberry Pi Zero(link).
+This would trade-off the higher processing speed of the Pi3 for the slower processor on the Pi Zero.
+There would also be a lack of onboard wifi, though adding a wifi-card to the Pi Zero is possible and has been done(link) before.
+The Pi Zero and the breakout board could then be tucked neatly inside the Rc car with no need for physical modifications
 # License

 MIT